ucl-exoplanets/TauREx3_public/doc/source/devel/guidelines.rst

 ------------

 Unittesting is important in preserving sanity and code integrity.
-For TauREx 3 we employ the pytest_ .
+For TauREx 3 we employ pytest_.
 When bugfixing, ensure unittests pass.
 In the root directory do::

     pytest tests/